 - place an order

-Touch-interaction must be optional, not mandatory.
+Touch interaction must be optional, not mandatory.
 With Covid-19 and other pathogen concerns, not all customers want to touch a screen.
 So, integrate other methods of integration.
-Infrared heat sensors and motion sensors let your program respond to viewers’ touchless actions.
+Infrared heat and motion sensors let your program respond to viewers’ touchless actions.

 Many touchscreen display options encompass a media player.
-Others enable you to design a custom digital signage system with the media player you prefer.
+Others enable you to design a custom digital signage system with your preferred media player.

 Digital Signage Media Player

-If you choose an all-in-one digital signage display, you won’t need a separate media player.
+You won’t need a separate media player if you choose an all-in-one digital signage display.
 Other displays do require an external player.